 - Astigmatism (distorted or blurry vision)

 Both procedures use an excimer laser to reshape the cornea so that when light enters the eye it is focusing properly on the retina, resulting in clear vision.
-Dr. Rosenbaum sculpts what is known as the stromal layer of the cornea to achieve the desired corneal shape for vision correction.
+Our Doctors sculpts what is known as the stromal layer of the cornea to achieve the desired corneal shape for vision correction.

 PRK was the first laser eye surgery approved for vision correction, and LASIK came on the scene later.

-In PRK, Dr. Rosenbaum does not create a flap of corneal tissue.
+In PRK, Our Doctors does not create a flap of corneal tissue.
 Instead, the outer (epithelial) layer of the cornea is removed to expose the area for the laser to reshape.
 This makes PRK a better choice for people whose eyes meet certain criteria, such as having thin corneas or chronically dry eyes.

 A significant difference between LASIK and PRK is the initial discomfort and the speed of visual recovery.
 Recovery from PRK takes a little longer than from LASIK because the outer layer of the cornea needs time to heal.
 PRK patients can expect it to take one to three days for the discomfort, blurring and other post-surgical effects to subside, and it will take up to six months for vision to reach absolute peak acuity and clarity.
 LASIK recovery is much faster.
 The discomfort following LASIK surgery is usually mild and short term.
 While most patients report seeing normally within several hours after the procedure, their vision continues to improve gradually for several months before reaching peak quality.

 Both surgeries are safe and effective and carry a very high rate of patient satisfaction.
-Because every patient’s eyes are unique, it’s important to have a thorough examination with an experienced eye surgeon such as Dr. Rosenbaum in Lansing.
-Dr. Rosenbaum has performed thousands of corrective vision surgeries and can recommend the type of surgery and treatment which is best for your individual situation.
+Because every patient’s eyes are unique, it’s important to have a thorough examination with an experienced eye surgeon such as Our Doctors in Lansing.
+Our Doctors has performed thousands of corrective vision surgeries and can recommend the type of surgery and treatment which is best for your individual situation.
 If you would like to learn more about LASIK or PRK surgery options, contact Rosenbaum Eye and Laser Center at 517-393-2020 or rosenbaumeye.com to schedule a free consultation.